 Story of the Fiber Arts Festival

-It’s our 15th Year
+It’s our 16th Year

 The Fiber Arts Festival was born at Bonanzaville in 2008.
-The director wanted a special activity for a summer weekend, and Kim Baird and Virginia Dambach immediately started plotting planning a festival to celebrate sewing, knitting, weaving, quilting, and everything else that can be done with fiber, yarn and fabric.
+The director wanted a special activity for a summer weekend, and Kim Baird and Virginia Dambach immediately started planning a festival to celebrate sewing, knitting, weaving, quilting, and everything else that can be done with fiber, yarn and fabric.

 In 2011, the Festival moved to Rheault Farm in Fargo, under the auspices of the Fargo Park District.
 Many activities took place outdoors, and amazingly, the weather was good for all 7 years we were there!